awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

    + For **Allow remote access from**, if you want to limit access to specific instances, then select the security groups that are associated to those instances\.
 If you don't select specific security groups, then SSH access is allowed from anywhere on the internet \(0\.0\.0\.0/0\)\.

 1. On the **Review and create** page, review your managed node group configuration and choose **Create**\.

-**Note**
-If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
-If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
-For more information on the available options for `eksctl` commands, enter the following command\.

-     ```
-     eksctl command -help
-     ```

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.